APrettyCoolProgram/CrispyBox/doc/Create a CrispyBox Bedrock image.md

 - Accelerate 3D graphics (8GB RAM)
 - Disable "Share Bluetooth devices with the virtual machine"

+When you first start the new virtual machine, you will get a popup warning you about "mitigations".
+To resolve this:

+1. Stop the virtual machine
+2. Add `ulm.disableMitigations="TRUE"`  to the end of the "CrispyBox.vmx" file
+3. Restart the virtual machine.

 ## Next, install Debian

 Technically this can be done with any Linux distribution that uses the aptitude package manager, but these instructions will be using [Debian Bookworm](https://www.debian.org/) (specifically v12.2.0)